-4. Filter / cartridge life expectancy
+4. Filter/cartridge life expectancy

-- In use filters / cartridges should be replaced at least every six months to prevent inhalation of contaminants.
-The usable life and replacement schedule of filters/cartridges may need replacing more often than six monthly, based on the following: - concentration of contaminants in the air; - rate of inhalation of operator; and / or - suitable storage (away from contaminants) of filters when not in use. - If a respirator is becoming harder to breathe through, then replace the filters / cartridges as they are possibly almost full. - If you can smell contaminant through the respirator it is too late and you have been exposed to the contaminant.
-Stop using the respirator immediately and change the filters / cartridges.
+In use filters/cartridges should be replaced at least every six months to prevent inhalation of contaminants.
+The usable life and replacement schedule of filters/cartridges may need replacing more often than six monthly, based on the following:

+- concentration of contaminants in the air;

+- rate of inhalation of operator; and/or

+- suitable storage (away from contaminants) of filters when not in use.

+If a respirator is becoming harder to breathe through, then replace the filters/cartridges as they are possibly almost full.

+If you can smell contaminant through the respirator, stop using the respirator immediately and change the filters / cartridges.